-- E-tax is our free electronic tax preparation and lodgment software. - E-tax is free, fast and secure, and you can pre-fill your return with information from your employer, bank, Centrelink, health fund and others. - Most refunds in 12 business days or less. - For more information, go to ato.gov.au/etax
+- E-tax is our free electronic tax preparation and lodgment software. - E-tax is free, fast and secure, and you can pre-fill your return with information from your employer, bank, health fund and other government agencies. - Most refunds in 12 business days or less. - For more information about our lodgment options go to ato.gov.au/lodgeonline